alexharv074/aws_exam_notes/developer/sqs_notes.md

 - FIFO queues
     * good for banking transactions.
 Ordering guaranteed, no duplicates.

+## Can't convert

+You can't convert an existing standard queue into a FIFO queue.
+To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.

 ## SQS Visibility Timeout

 - could result in a message being delivered twice